-Whoever commits extortion by putting any person in Extortion by 386. fear of death or of grievous hurt to that person or to any other, shall be punished with imprisonment of either description for a term which may extend to 10 years, and shall also be liable to fine.
+386. Whoever commits extortion by putting any person in fear of death or of grievous hurt to that person or to any other, shall be punished with imprisonment for a term of not less than 5 years and not more than 15 years and whipping.

-putting a person in fear of death or grievous hurt Putting person in fear of death or of grievous hurt, in order to commit extortion 387.
-Whoever, in order to the committing of extortion, puts or attempts to put any person in fear of death or of grievous hurt to that person or to any other, shall be punished with imprisonment of either description for a term which may extend to 10 years, and shall also be liable to fine.
+Putting person in fear of death or of grievous hurt in order to commit extortion

+387. Whoever, in order to commit extortion, puts or attempts to put any person in fear of death or of grievous hurt to that person or to any other, shall be punished with imprisonment for a term of not less than 3 years and not more than 15 years and whipping.

-Extortion by threat of accusation of an offence punishable with death or imprisonment, etc. 388.
-Whoever commits extortion by putting any person in fear of an accusation against that person or any other of having committed, or attempted to commit, any offence punishable with death, or with imprisonment for a term which may be extended to 10 years, or of having attempted to induce any other person to commit such offence, shall be punished with imprisonment of either description for a term which may extend to 10 years, and shall also be liable to fine; and, if the offence be one punishable under section 377 of this Code, the imprisonment may extend to 15 years.
+Extortion by threat of accusation of offence punishable with death or imprisonment etc.

+- 388. Whoever commits extortion by putting any person in fear of an accusation against that person or any other of having - (a) committed, or attempted to commit, any offence punishable with death or imprisonment for a term not exceeding 10 years; or - (b) attempted to induce any other person to commit such offence.

+shall be punished with imprisonment for a term not exceeding 10 years and whipping.

+If the offence is punishable under section 377, he shall be punished with imprisonment for a term not exceeding 15 years.

-Putting person in fear of accusation of offence, in order to commit extortion 389.
-Whoever, in order to the committing of extortion, puts or attempts to put any person in fear of an accusation against that person or any other person of having committed, or attempted to commit, an offence punishable with death, or with imprisonment for a term which may extend to 10 years, shall be punished with imprisonment of either description for a term which may extend to 10 years, and shall be liable to fine; and, if the offence be punishable under section 377 of this Code, the imprisonment may extend to 15 years.
+Putting person in fear of accusation of offence in order to commit extortion

+389. Whoever, in order to commit extortion, puts or attempts to put any person in fear of an accusation against that person or any other person of having committed, or attempted to commit, an offence punishable with death, or with imprisonment for a term not exceeding 10 years, shall be punished with imprisonment for a term not exceeding 10 years and whipping.

+If the offence is punishable under section 377, he shall be punished with imprisonment for a term not exceeding 15 years.

-Robbery and Gang-Robbery
+Robbery and gang-robbery